Learn to Lead with an MBA in Public Administration

-And according to U.S. Bureau of Labor Statistics (BLS) data, job projections in public administration appear strong.
+And based on data gathered by the U.S. Bureau of Labor Statistics (BLS), job projections in public administration appear strong.

 “SNHU’s MBA in Public Administration is significant and gains attention because it links theory to practice that helps students apply lessons learned in the classroom to actual job problems that yield tangible results for corporations and public service organizations,” says Dr. Lorenzo Claxton, adjunct faculty at SNHU.

-After you earn your master's in public administration online, you’ll have background you need to pursue a career in a wide variety of public sectors and departments, including:
+After you earn your master's in public administration online, you’ll have the background you need to pursue a career in a wide variety of public sectors and departments.

 Start Your Journey Toward an Online Public Administration Degree Concentration